 - Create the group (where they are) and start inviting!

-People want to be useful and help a company they love, so let them shine and show that you appreciate them.
+People also want to be useful and help a company they love, so let your members shine and show that you appreciate them.
 Whatever that means for your company is up to you, but remember that you should rely upon your followers to guide it.
+Remember to listen!

 Show Up in Real Time